Hypermediaisobar/hyperProxy/README.md

 hyperProxy
 ==========

-A node.js (http://nodejs.org/) local proxy to help front-end developers use local files for debugging or developping production sites.
+A Node.js (http://nodejs.org/) local proxy to help front-end developers use local files for debugging or developing production sites.

 **WARNING**: hyperProxy is still in development, so beware :).